A ‘Helping Hand’ to Maintaining Community Spirit During Lockdowns

 During that time, it is only natural that strong working relationships and indeed friendships are formed and maintained by regular face-to-face contact.

-This daily face-to-face social interaction unquestionably aids in building the strong team that underpins organisational culture.
+This daily face-to-face social interaction unquestionably aids in building the strong team that underpins organisational culture and is important for maintaining community spirit.

 And by extension, one could make the argument that the same strength simply cannot be achieved remotely, negatively affecting the culture within the business as a consequence.